Checho019/dsl-api-generator/README.md

     age as INTEGER
 }

-validations {
+define validations for User {
-    UserClass.name is not null
+    name is not null,
-    UserClass.age is greater than 15
+    age is greater_than 15
 }

 define UserRepository as REPOSITORY {